kgroveshok/z80-homebrew/WORD-LIST.md

 ### BWRITE ( s u -- ) With the current bank, write the string s to address u | TO TEST

+### BUPD ( u -- ) Write the contents of the current file system storage buffer directly to address u | TO TEST

+ Coupled with the use of the BREAD, BWRITE and STOREPAGE words it is possible to implement a direct

+ or completely different file system structure.

 ### BYID ( u -- s ) Get the name of the file in the current BANK using the file ID u | TODO